MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/prestage-cluster-service-host-create.md

 ---
-title: How to set up AKS host if you have prestaged cluster service objects and DNS records
+title: Deploy an AKS host with prestaged cluster service objects and DNS records using PowerShell
 description: Learn how to set up an AKS host if you have prestaged cluster service objects and DNS records.
 author: abha
 ms.topic: how-to